Authentication CLI

 Option 1: Download Pre-built Binary

-Download the latest release for your platform from the releases page.
+Download the latest release for your platform from the releases pagearrow-up-right.

 Option 2: Install from Source